Observing hidden neuronal states in experiments: Results

 describing the current balance across the neuron's membrane.
 The membrane potential is $V$, $I_j(x_j,V)_{j=1,\ldots,N}$ are the currents across different voltage-gated ion channel types and $\Iext$ is the external current.
 Each channel type $j$ has a set of associated gating variables $x_j$, which are possibly vectors of length $n_j$ if the channel gate has both activation and inactivation states, with steady-state gating functions $x_{\infty,j}(V)$ (also of size $n_j$) and relaxation times $\tau_j(V)$ (a diagonal $n_j\times n_j$ matrix).
 The observed dynamic effects such as oscillations (firing/spiking) and negative-slope $(I,V)$ characteristics are determined by these channel coefficients $I_j$, $x_{\infty,j}$ and $\tau_j$ that are traditionally obtained by parameter fitting from VC experiments, a difficult and ill-posed problem, as gating variables $x_j$ are not directly measured~\cite{de2018}.

 The VC and CC protocols use different mechanisms for generating $\Iext(t)$.
-The VC protocol is a closed loop where a voltage source regulates $\Iext$ with high gain $\gc$ to achieve the slowly varying hold voltage $\Vh$ at the voltage source for~\eqref{eq:gencond}, measuring $\Ivc$:
+The VC protocol is a closed loop where a voltage source regulates $\Iext$ with high gain $\gc$ to achieve the slowly varying hold voltage $\Vh$ at the voltage source for general model \eqref{eq:gencond}, measuring $\Ivc$:

-which turns \eqref{eq:gencond},\,\eqref{eq:VCSR} into a multiple-timescale dynamical system with $1+\sum n_j$ fast state variables $(V,x_j)$ (where $\sum n_j$ is the overall number of gating variables) and one slow state variable $\Vh$, corresponding to the feedback reference signal~\cite{izhikevich2007}.
+which turns general model \eqref{eq:gencond} with VC protocol \eqref{eq:VCSR} into a multiple-timescale dynamical system with $1+\sum n_j$ fast state variables $(V,x_j)$ (where $\sum n_j$ is the overall number of gating variables) and one slow state variable $\Vh$, corresponding to the feedback reference signal~\cite{izhikevich2007}.
 The speed at which $\Vh$ varies is $\eps \Delta_V$ with $\Delta_V(t)=0.183$\,mV\!$/$ms, where we extract the dimensionless small factor $\eps=10^{-2}$.

-In contrast, the CC protocol holds $\Iext$, measuring the generated voltage $\Vcc$, thus, corresponding to an open-loop system, permitting e.g.\ the spiking seen in Fig.\,\ref{fig:fig1}(b):
+In contrast, the CC protocol holds $\Iext$, measuring the generated voltage $\Vcc$, thus, corresponding to an open-loop system, permitting e.g.\ the spiking seen in Fig~\ref{fig:fig1}B:

-The applied hold current $\Ih$ is varied slowly at speed $\eps \Delta_I$ with $\eps=10^{-2}$ and $\Delta_I=0.66\ldots0.75$\,pA$/$ms. System~\eqref{eq:gencond},\,\eqref{eq:CCSR} is also a slow-fast system with $1+N$ fast variables $(V,x_j)$ and $1$ slow variable $\Ih$.
-The gain $\gc$ in \eqref{eq:VCSR} is limited by the imperfect conductance across the non-zero spatial extent of the membrane.
-Even though \eqref{eq:gencond} is for the potential $V$ across the entire membrane and only $\Vh$ at the clamp is measured, we approximate $\Vh,\Vcc\approx V$ for, the membrane potential, and $\Ih,\Ivc\approx\Iext$ for the external current in \eqref{eq:gencond}.
+The applied hold current $\Ih$ is varied slowly at speed $\eps \Delta_I$ with $\eps=10^{-2}$ and $\Delta_I=0.66\ldots0.75$\,pA$/$ms. General model \eqref{eq:gencond} with CC protocol \eqref{eq:CCSR} is also a slow-fast system with $1+N$ fast variables $(V,x_j)$ and $1$ slow variable $\Ih$.
+The gain $\gc$ in VC protocol \eqref{eq:VCSR} is limited by the imperfect conductance across the non-zero spatial extent of the membrane.
+Even though the conductance-based model \eqref{eq:gencond} is for the potential $V$ across the entire membrane and only $\Vh$ at the clamp is measured, we approximate $\Vh,\Vcc\approx V$ for the membrane potential, and $\Ih,\Ivc\approx\Iext$ for the external current in \eqref{eq:gencond}.